aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/sizing.md

 }
 ```

 In the above example we can see that the `CapacityProvisioned` annotation shows that we were allocated 0.25 vCPU and 0.5 GB of memory, which is the minimum Fargate instance size.
-But what if our pod needs more resources?
+But what if our Pod needs more resources?
 Luckily Fargate provides a variety of options depending on the resource requests that we can try out.

 In the next example we'll increase the amount of resources the `checkout` component is requesting and see how the Fargate scheduler adapts.
 The kustomization we're going to apply increases the resources requested to 1 vCPU and 2.5G of memory: